retr0lbb/sub-tasks/README.md

 - [✅] can complete tasks
 - [✅] on task completion also completes subtasks
 - [✅] login system with sessions and jwt
-- [✅] Validação de dados com biblioteca dedicada (ex: Zod, Joi)
+- [✅] Data validation using Zod
-- [✅] Logs estruturados e centralizados com Pino
+- [✅] Logs using Pino
-- [✅] Pipeline de CI/CD com testes e lint via GitHub Actions
+- [✅] Pipeline CI/CD with automated test by github actions
-- [✅] Documentação automática da API com Swagger
+- [✅] API documented using Swagger UI
-- [✅] Testes automatizados Unitarios
-- [✅] Healthcheck para monitoramento da API
+- [✅] Automated unity tests
+- [✅] Tokens Http-Only with CSRF protection

-### ✅ Em andamento / Planejadas (backend best practices)
+### ✅ In progress / Planning

-- [ ] Middleware global para tratamento de erros e respostas
+- [✅] Error handling with global error states
-- [ ] Rate limiting por IP para segurança extra
+- [ ] IP rate limiting

 ### ✨ Funcionalidades futuras

-- [ ] Organização de tarefas por projetos ou categorias
-- [ ] Histórico de alterações nas tarefas
+- [ ] Organize tasks by projects and/or category
-- [ ] Compartilhamento de tarefas entre usuários
+- [ ] History of Tasks changes and completions
-- [ ] Notificações (e-mail ou webhook) ao completar tarefas
+- [ ] Group Workspaces for lager projects
-- [✅] Ordenação manual das subtasks
+- [ ] Email Queue for tasks and secure email check
-- [ ] Redis para armazenar os ancestrais de arvores de tasks, permitindo uso de cache
+- [ ] Use Redis for cache in larger trees